mike-north/typescript-courses/packages/website/content/blog/fundamentals-v4/12-top-and-bottom-types/index.md

 //       ^?
 ```

-We can see here that `any` is not always a "bug" or a "problem" -- it just indicates _maximal flexibility_ and _the absence of type checking validation_.
+We can see here that `any` is not always a "bug" or a "problem" -- it just indicates _maximal flexibility_ and _the absence of a need to type-check before using the value_.

 ### `unknown`

-Like `any`, unknown can _accept_ any value:
+Like `any`, unknown can _accept_ any value that is possible to create in JavaScript:

 ```ts twoslash
 let flexible: unknown = 4